EN FR

 2.1 Presentation

 Cryptographic algorithms are the equivalent of locks, seals, and identification documents over the Internet.
 They are essential to protect our online bank transactions, medical and personal information, and to support e-commerce and e-government.
-They come in different flavors.
-Encryption algorithms are necessary to protect sensitive information from prying eyes.
-Digital signature algorithms (in combination with hash functions) and MAC algorithms replace hand-written signatures in electronic transactions.
-Identification protocols allow to securely verify the identity of a remote party.
+These algorithms come in various forms.
+Encryption algorithms protect sensitive data from unauthorized access.
+Digital signature algorithms—often used in combination with hash functions—and message authentication codes (MACs) serve as digital replacements for handwritten signatures in electronic transactions.
+Identification protocols enable the secure verification of a remote party’s identity.
 As a whole, cryptology is a research area with a high strategic impact in industry, for individuals, and for society.
-The research activity of project-team CASCADE addresses the following topics, which cover most of the areas that are currently active in the international cryptographic community, with a focus on public-key algorithms:
+The research activities of the CASCADE project-team address the following topics, which cover most of the areas currently active in the international cryptographic community, with a focus on public-key algorithms:

 1. Algorithm and protocol design, with provable security;